Into vs. In To

 Thank you.

 The word implement is defined in the dictionary as “carry out, accomplish.”
-I cannot think of a sentence that would properly use either into or in to with implement.
+We cannot think of a sentence that would properly use either into or in to with implement.

 Examples: